This post has been updated on July 9, 2020.

 - What’s the main skill they will learn in each module and how can they apply it in real-life situations?

 - How much time will they need to go through the entire course?

-Don’t just dive in the training materials without taking the time to explain their usefulness to your learners.
+Don’t just dive into the training materials without taking the time to explain their usefulness to your learners.
 Having a clear picture of the benefits of any training will not only make them more engaged with the course, but they will also be more productive.

 2. Omit humor from your e-learning content

-They might forget to put a smile on their faces between so many stressful deadlines and urgent matters, or keep a frowned forehead at an out-of-context joke, but the bottom line is that humor is hard-wired in our human brains and it can help with the learning process.
+They might forget to put a smile on their faces between so many stressful deadlines and urgent matters or keep a frowned forehead at an out-of-context joke, but the bottom line is that humor is hard-wired in our human brains and it can help with the learning process.

 For example, personal anecdotes or short stories about one relevant character for the course subject is a great way to start.
 Also, this can help your learners perceive you as an open and approachable course instructor instead of the rigid I-teach-you-take-notes-and-don’t-question-anything-I-say type of professor some of them had in college.

 Of course, humor can be a double-edged sword and it can make or break the perception on your course.
 This is why you must take the time to know your audience before you even start designing a training course for adults with bits of humor in it.
 Read on.

 True, adult learners are different from children in terms of learning.
 They are mature, experienced, self-confident in their decision making, have high expectations of others, and are generally more sophisticated.

 Besides having different learning preferences, they have various backgrounds in terms of cultural heritage, financial statuses, education, age, and so on.
 As an instructional designer, you need to address all these diverse aspects in order to get to know your learners and tailor your course for the best results.